 - Salt to taste

 - To make the Pithla, first beat together the besan, curd and little water in a mixing bowl to remove lumps if any.
 Beat well gradually adding all the remaining water to make a thin mixture.

-- In this mixture, add the spice powders except the turmeric powder and mix well.
+- In this mixture, add the spice powders and half of the turmeric powder and mix well.